ShahSomething/ShahSomething/README.md

- <p align="center"><h1>Happy to see you here</h1> The green dots on my GitHub Profile represent my journey :running_man:.<br>This is Shah Raza, a young tech enthusiast, and a learner.
-I am a student of Computer Systems Engineering.
-I have a passion for learning different things, languages, and frameworks.
-And in pursuit of learning, I experiment with things and sometimes get failed and sometimes succeed.
-I have a deep interest in Data Structures, the Internet of Things (IoT), System Programming, Computer Vision, and Mobile App Development.
-As far as my development journey is concerned I have started to explore Cross-Platform App Development in the shape of Flutter/Dart.
-Along with that, I have experience with different programming languages, C/C++, Arduino, Bash Scripting, Matlab, Dart/Flutter.
-I have tried Firebase & MySql as databases as well.
+ <p align="center"><h1>Happy to see you here</h1> The green dots on my GitHub Profile represent my journey :running_man:.<br>I'm Shah Raza, a Computer Systems Engineer and a passionate tech enthusiast.
+My interests include data structures, IoT, system programming, computer vision, and mobile app development, and I am currently exploring cross-platform app development with Flutter/Dart.
+I have experience with a range of programming languages including C/C++, Arduino, Bash Scripting, Matlab, and Dart/Flutter, and have used both Firebase and MySql as databases.

+On GitHub, I have contributed to a number of open source projects and have also developed my own personal projects.
+Some of my notable contributions include [A-EYE](https://github.com/ShahSomething/A-EYE), [Apptex Chat](https://github.com/apptexsolutions/apptex_chat), and [SnakeOS](https://github.com/ShahSomething/SnakeOS).

+As I continue on my development journey, I am eager to expand my knowledge and skills in the fields of Blockchain and Data science further.
+In my free time, I enjoy watching mind-bending shows/movies and spending time with my friends.

+Thank you for visiting my profile.
+I hope you find my work and interests interesting and informative.
 </p>

 ## Tech Stack :computer: